Polk County, Tennessee: History

 Prior to the settlement of the Europeans, Polk County was inhabited by the Cherokee, and before them, thousands of years of indigenous cultures.
 The portion of Polk County north of the Hiwassee River was ceded by the Cherokee Nation to the US in the Calhoun Treaty of 1819.
 The rest of the county was part of the Ocoee District.
+According to the original border surveying plan, much of the land that would become eastern Polk County, including Copperhill and Ducktown, would have belonged to North Carolina.
+In 1819, surveyors were instructed to follow the highest ridges to the Georgia line.
+However, at Unicoi Gap surveyors immediately turned south for 15 miles, reportedly because they ran out of liquor and heard there was a moonshine still at the Georgia line.
 The Cherokee were forcibly removed from here in 1838-1839 and taken to Indian Territory, in a passage that became known as the Trail of Tears.

 Polk County was created by an act of the Tennessee General Assembly on November 23, 1839.
 The location for the county seat of Benton was chosen by an election held on February 4, 1840.

 Copper was discovered in Ducktown in 1843.
 By the 1850s, a large mining operation was underway in southeastern Polk County; the area became known as the Copper Basin.
 This operation continued until 1987, when the last mine closed.

 During the Civil War, Polk County was one of only six counties in East Tennessee to support the Confederacy, voting in favor of Tennessee's ordinance of secession in June 1861.
 During the war, the copper mines supplied about 90% of the Confederacy's copper; their capture by Union forces after the Confederate defeat at the Battles for Chattanooga in November 1863 proved a major blow to the Confederacy.
 On November 29, 1864, a series of raids by Confederate bushwhacker John P. Gatewood in Polk County resulted in at least 16 deaths.